pietergmail/ansible_docker_nginx/README.md

 # ansible_docker_nginx

-This is an old project
+This is an old school project